moloch--/sliver-py/docs/getting-started.rst

 SliverPy connects to the Sliver server using "multiplayer mode" which can be enabled in the server console or using the Sliver server's command line interface.
 In order to connect to the server you'll need to first generate an operator configuration file.
-Clients connect to the Sliver server using mutual TLS (mTLS) and these operator configuration files contain the per-user TLS certificates (and other metadata) need to make the connection to the server.
+Clients connect to the Sliver server using mutual TLS (mTLS) and these operator configuration files contain the per-user TLS certificates (and other metadata) needed to make the connection to the server.
 These configuration files contain the user's private key and should be treated as if they were a credential.

 In the interactive console, the ``new-player`` command is used to generate an operator configuration file.
 You'll need to